-Halloween is coming and I am so excited to share these Halloween Rice Krispie Treats with you all!
+Halloween Rice Crispy Treats are easy to make, fun, and frighteningly delicious!
+Halloween is coming and I am so excited to share these Halloween Rice Crispy Treats with you all!

 I’ve been having so much fun making Halloween treats this year!
 I started with the Binx Black Cat cookies, then made Halloween Popcorn Balls, Monster Cookies, Spooky Spider Cookies and now these fun Frankenstein and Mummy treats!

 The hardest part of making rice crispy treats is waiting for them to cool!
 But at least you can lick the stirring spoon and the big pot you stirred everything in- but be careful and don’t burn yourself!

 I love rice crispy treats and how easy it is to shape them into fun treats (Remember my Kaboom Bot Rice Crispy Treats?!).
 I knew I had to use them to make something for Halloween- and here you have it: Halloween Rice Crispy Treats!

 For this recipe I took by amazingly delicious bakery style rice krispy treats and turned them into Halloween Rice Krispie Treats!

 You can follow the recipe on the box and they will turn out fine, however, if you want the best rice crispies ever just add a little salt and vanilla, along with a little extra butter.
 Full instructions in the recipe card below!

 How to make Halloween Rice Crispy Treats?